 The thing about dales is that the old adage that “what goes down must come up” applies in spades.
 The ascent on the far side of the beck was arduous – especially as it occurred at about the nine mile mark when muscles are feeling the effects of the constant up and down.
 And this particular segment was marked by another adage that I have coined from these experiences on the Coast-to-Coast path: “When the guidebook refers to a hilltop as a way point, it is never THAT hilltop but one of the five or six hilltops that were not visible until the first one has been scaled.”
 But we remained undaunted as we trudged along until we reached the outskirts of his handsome burg that is Kirkby Stephen.

 Mike and I agree that this day was a good opener for our 2023 season.
 It was beautiful though challenging.
-Body and sprit were stressed but not nearly broken.
+Body and spirit were stressed but not nearly broken.
 The first blister in two years of the Coast-to-Coast experience has emerged on my left heel but it is a small one that will respond well to the medicated blister plasters that we brought.
 Tomorrow we set out on another 12 mile trek to Keld that, in its initial stage out of Kirkby Stephen, promises to be a steady and steep climb to The Nine Standards, a landmark that sits atop the watershed of England.
 Wainwright himself remarked that “if you were a drop of water before this day you would fall downhill toward the Irish Sea.
 After this day your destination will be the North Sea.”

 Smardale and the bridge.